ProzorroUKR/openprocurement.api/docs/source/tendering/tutorial.rst

 At the beginning of the contracting process auxiliary component rBot (renderer) generates a JSON `contractData` document based on aggregated data from various procedure objects, such as: **Plan, Tender, Bid, Award** and **Contract** and forms **PDF/A** version of contract based on this file.

-.. include:: http/tutorial/tender-contract-get-documents.http
+.. include:: http/tutorial/tender-contract-with-generated-documents.http
    :code:

-**!
-Note:** Process data related to **Plan, Tender, Award** and **Bid** at the time of contract generation are complete and can not be modified.
+.. note:: Process data related to **Plan, Tender, Award** and **Bid** at the time of contract generation are complete and can not be modified.

 In case of errors in aggregated `contractData` (from tender announcement or bid submission stages), Procuring Entity can upload updates for `contractData` to `contract` document until activation of the contract.